mandar196/Employee_Attrition-HR-Analytics/README.md

 # Predicting-Employee-Attrition

 ## Objective
-Using machine learning to predict employee attrition in Python
+Using machine learning to predict employee attrition in Python.

 ## Data Description
 The dataset consists of 25491 obseravtions and 10 variables.
 Each row in dataset represents an employee; each column contains employee attributes: